 When asked about the critical components of smart warehouses and the greatest areas for growth, manufacturers refer to automated storage and retrieval systems, warehouse control system software, and warehouse execution systems, according to Samsung Insights.

-In simpler terms, there are four ways that IoT assists in warehouse and logistics management.
+In simpler terms, there are four ways that facility management IoT assists in warehouse and logistics management.
 First, it’s the best way to maintain end-to-end inventory tracking and never lose sight of inventory when it moves from point A to point B. The volume of items shipped is on track to grow immensely, as stated in the Warehousing 2020 report, and tracking will be used more often.
-Second, warehouses apply smart glasses for vision picking to allow employees to work hands-free and improve productivity.
-Third, IoT provides insights and data analytics that help managers make tactical decisions about cumbersome warehousing operations.
+The second way of how warehouses can leverage Internet of Things facility management is to apply smart glasses for vision picking to allow employees to work hands-free and improve productivity.
+Third, smart facility management IoT provides insights and data analytics that help managers make tactical decisions about cumbersome warehousing operations.

 IoT innovation hasn’t passed domestic and commercial buildings by either, as they consume a significant portion of energy.
 While residential buildings may account for nearly 40% of energy consumption, commercial buildings – retail stores, shopping malls, hotels, hospitals, etc. – account for 30% according to Research and Markets.

-In an interview with Smart Building Magazine, Karl Walker, the marketing development manager for Beckhoff, says that IoT plays a significant part in smart building automation and control.
+In an interview with Smart Building Magazine, Karl Walker, the marketing development manager for Beckhoff, says that smart facility management IoT plays a significant part in building automation and control.
 In fact, IoT technology is already making it easier for buildings to consume less energy.

 Smart building energy management systems are equipped with IoT devices that analyze how heating, cooling, and lighting work.
 This data gets transmitted in real time to one central application that highlights major energy drifts.
 This way, staff can correct define and eliminate energy waste.

-What is a building energy management system (BEMS) and how does it work?
+What is a building energy management system (BEMS) and how does it work for IoT facility management?